 Now that Shanghai Disneyland is open, Disney has 12 worldwide theme parks: Walt Disney World, Disneyland Resort, Disneyland Paris, Tokyo Disney Resort, Hong Kong Disneyland, and the aforementioned Shanghai park.
-This list takes a look at the strength of each park as of December 2017, which should be a helpful resource for those of you preparing for your Fantasy Theme Park Drafts.
+This list takes a look at the strength of each park as of early 2018, which should be a helpful resource for those of you preparing for your Fantasy Theme Park Drafts.

 While it’s unlikely these parks will ever throw down with one another, pro-wrestling style, I think there’s little denying Disneyland could deliver a sick People’s Elbow to Disney’s Hollywood Studios.
 Joking aside, my point is to acknowledge that this is all a pointless exercise and for entertainment only.
 I find it fun to compare the different parks, but your mileage may vary.